markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Your projects incurred more costs than you e pected last month.
+### Your projects incurred more costs than you expected last month.
 Your research reveals that a development GKE container emitted a huge number of logs, which resulted in higher costs.
 You want to disable the logs quickly using the minimum number of steps.
 What should you do?

 - [ ] 1.
 Go to the Logs ingestion window in Stackdriver Logging, and disable the log source for the GKE container resource.
 - [ ] 1.
 Go to the Logs ingestion window in Stackdriver Logging, and disable the log source for the GKE Cluster Operations resource.
 - [ ] 1.
-Go to the GKE console, and delete e isting clusters.
+Go to the GKE console, and delete existing clusters.
 2. Recreate a new cluster.
 3. Clear the option to enable legacy Stackdriver Logging.
 - [ ] 1.
-Go to the GKE console, and delete e isting clusters.
+Go to the GKE console, and delete existing clusters.
 2. Recreate a new cluster.
 3. Clear the option to enable legacy Stackdriver Monitoring.

 **[⬆ Back to Top](#table-of-contents)**

 ### You've deployed a microservice called myapp1 to a Google Kubernetes Engine cluster using the YAML file specified below.
-You need to refactor this configuration so that the database password is not stored in plain te t.
+You need to refactor this configuration so that the database password is not stored in plain text.
 You want to follow Google-recommended practices.
 What should you do?

 ![YAML of microservice myapp1](images/yaml.jpg)